 This practical and highly-interactive course includes practical sessions and exercises.
-Theory learnt will be
+Theory learnt will be applied using our state-of-the-art simulators.

 In this course, we shall be analyzing the riveted and bolted joints used in the oil refineries for jointing of pipes & plates, for the blinding of pipes, pressure vessels and heat exchangers.